 What Fleet Managers Need to Know

-Regularly monitor and update a database of drivers, noting the expiration dates of their DOT Medical Cards.
+Continuously monitor and update a comprehensive database of drivers, noting the expiration dates of their DOT Medical Cards to prevent any lapse in compliance.

 Where to Find a Medical Examiner’s Certificate